alcl2000/PP1-Amy-Lewis/README.md

 ## Features to implement
 ## Testing
 ### Validation
-Index passes HTML validation Menu passes with warnings
+All pages pass HTML validtion with no errors.
+[HTML Validation from](https://validator.w3.org/nu/#textarea)
 ### Manual Testing
 ## Accessibility
 All images and video content have alt-text provided, all links have attached aria-labels, helping users who need screen readers.
 The video and image content also has alternate text for people who's browsers does not support the content, as to support the web-content for user's who's browsers don't support HTML5.